Riri-0409/Riri-0409.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at the University of New South Wales, supervised by of Dr. Hammond Pearce and Dr. Jason Xue.
-My research is supported by the UNSW UIPA Scholarship and CSIRO’s Data61 Top-up Scholarship, focusing on vulnerablities of AI models.
+My research is supported by the UNSW UIPA Scholarship and CSIRO Top-up Scholarship, focusing on vulnerablities of AI models.

 My research interest includes AI security and safety, multi-modal models and embodied robotics.
 I have published several papers at the top international AI and security conferences (e.g. CCS, S&P, Usenix, NDSS, WWW) with total <a href='https://scholar.google.com/citations?user=O3skY1PlJqQC'>google scholar citations <strong><span id='total_cit'>100+</span></strong></a>.
 I am also honored with the Google PhD Fellowship, 2025.